DigitalCrafting/temp-inc/README.md

 # Temp-Inc
 'Always Right Temp Inc' temperature anomalies solution

+## Assumptions

+1. It makes sense to divide measurements by roomId.
+2. We do not store all the measurements, only the anomalies.
+3. All the measurements are only stored as long as they are required to calculate the anomaly.
+4. For this simple application, I assume the temperature-detector will receive 1 reading at a time.

 ## Recruitment Task Description

 Introducing 'Always Right Temp Inc' 🌡️🌞, the masters of temperature sensors!
 They've entrusted you to create an anomaly detector.